The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 Ingredients:

-- 2 cups mixed greens (spinach, kale, arugula)
+- 2–3 cups mixed greens (spinach, kale, arugula – the more leaves, the better)

-- 3-4 oz grilled chicken breast (or canned tuna/tofu)
+- 3-4 oz grilled chicken breast (or canned tuna, or 1/2 cup firm tofu for plant‑based)

-- 1/2 avocado (healthy fats keep you satiated)
+- 1/2 avocado (healthy fats keep you satiated and help absorb vitamins)

-- 1/4 cup chickpeas or black beans (rinsed)
+- 1/4 cup chickpeas or black beans (rinsed, adds fiber and plant protein)

-- Dressing: 1 tbsp olive oil + squeeze of lemon juice + salt/pepper
+- Dressing: 1 tbsp extra virgin olive oil + squeeze of lemon juice + salt/pepper/oregano

 Why this works: This meal is high volume but low calorie.
-The volume stretches the stomach triggers satiety signals, while the lack of refined carbs keeps you from falling into a “food coma” in the afternoon.
+The volume stretches the stomach, triggers satiety signals, while the lack of refined carbs keeps you from falling into a “food coma” in the afternoon.
+The beans add resistant starch.

 The Choice:

-- 1 cup raw veggie sticks (cucumber, bell pepper, celery)
+- 1 cup raw veggie sticks (cucumber, bell pepper, celery, jicama)

-Dinner should be lighter on carbs than breakfast to prevent high blood sugar while you sleep.
-We focus on protein and vegetables here.
+Dinner should be lighter on carbs than breakfast to prevent high blood sugar while you sleep (dawn phenomenon).
+We focus on protein and vegetables here with a small side of complex carbs.

 Ingredients:

 Why this works: Fish is excellent for heart health—a major concern for diabetics.
+The omega-3 fatty acids reduce inflammation.
 The small portion of complex carbs ensures your liver has enough glycogen for the night without overloading your system.
+If you prefer even fewer carbs, swap quinoa for cauliflower rice.

 Need more dinner ideas?
 Check out our weekly diabetic meal plan for diverse evening recipes.